 The Software Guild gives a $2000 Women in Tech Award for eligible females and a $2000 Veterans Who Code Award for eligible military personnel who are admitted into the full-time online coding bootcamp program or Louisville on-ground program.

 A limited number of needs-based scholarships and financing opportunities exist.

 Self-identifying women and active or former US service members are eligible for $300 off each month of enrollment in Thinkful's Full Time Web Development Bootcamp and $100 per month for Thinkful's Flexible Web Development Bootcamp and Flexible Data Science Bootcamp.
 Thinkful Atlanta offers 5 scholarships of $3,000 towards either the Flexible or Full Time Web Development Bootcamp.

 We Can Code IT has a $1,000 scholarship for women and African American, Hispanic American, or Native American students.

-Free tuition on the scholarship plan for trainees who work with We Got Coders for a period of 24 months.
+The Graduate Scholarship offers free tuition for trainees who work with We Got Coders for a period of 24 months.

 Know of a scholarship that we should include?
 Let us know in the comments or email us!